-We need to talk, because one of the most fundamental aspects of privilege — the privilege to ignore, the privilege to remain innocent in our minds – still retains its durability among far too many of us.
-We need to talk about how America established that privilege – in law – from the very beginning.
-In other words, I’m talking about America’s long history of… Continue
+We need to talk, and we need to listen to the voice of The Other.
+One of the most fundamental aspects of privilege – the privilege to ignore, the privilege to remain innocent in our minds – still retains its durability among far too many of us.
+We… Continue

 Added by Barry Spector on May 7, 2015 at 4:00pm —

 In Christianity, the mystery of coming to consciousness is represented as the expulsion of Adam and Eve from the garden.
 Jung described the serpent as a symbol of nature's transformation in a twilight half-human which gradually came into opposition to itself.
 It didn't happen suddenly.